 Another very authoritative source I consulted is "Testimonio de un Cacique Mapuche" by Pascual Coña (Editorial Pehuen, 1973).
 This is the biography of a (at that time) 80-year old Mapuche man.
 His story was verbally transmitted to Fray Ernesto Wilhelm de Moesbach, another German missionary that came to Chile at the beginning of the XX century.
 He was proficient in the Mapuche language (that by the way is distinctively referred to as "Mapudungun").
 The original text was dictated in the Mapudungun dialect of Coña and translated into Spanish, with both versions published side-by-side.
 Here we find (in the Spanish version) the following reference ["Yo conozco solo el lucero de la mañana (wueñyelfe) y de la noche (yepun).
 El Padre dice que esas dos son una misma; pero ¿como puede ser?
 Yo no lo comprendo"] Here Coña points directly to the fact that this "lucero" (bright star) is unequivocally the "Evening and Morning Stars" and not "Sirius" (another "bright star" or "lucero" in naive astronomy).

 As a last resort, I consulted with José Ancan (Mapuche and with Mapudungun as his mother tongue) who works at the "Centro de Estudios y Documentacion Mapuche (LIWEN)" in Temuco (Lake District, Southern Chile).
 His written answer confirms this ["basandonos en informacíon de nuestra gente anciana (fuentes primarias para los historiadores) y según la lógica mapuche tradicional Yepun (lucero de la noche) y Wuñelfe (el lucero del amanecer) efectivamente corresponden a lo que la lógica científica llama Venus el planeta"].
-He then adds that already in ancient times some people have identified these "two" stars as being effectively the same object, describing the same path in the sky, and thus using this object as an orientation aid during the night.
+He then adds that in ancient times some people had already identified these "two" stars as being effectively the same object, describing the same path in the sky, and thus using this object as an orientation aid during the night.

 We have to remark that assigning two different names to Venus, depending on its appearance at dawn or dusk, is a very common "mistake" in many ancient cultures.
 For instance, we find in the Encyclopaedia Britannica: "Greek HESPEROS, also called VESPER, in Greco-Roman mythology, the evening star, son or brother of Atlas.
 He was later identified with the morning star, Phosphorus, or Eosphorus (Latin: Lucifer), the bringer of light."